 Essity strives to be a dedicated partner in the local communities in which it operates.

-In 2018, Essity invested approximately SEK 18 million and about 12000 employee man hours (including management overhead) in over 300 projects, split in SEK 11 million cash (60%) and SEK 7 million (40%) product value.
+Essity invested approximately SEK 49 million (whereof SEK 21 million was cash and SEK 28 million was in-kind donations) and about 764 work hours (including staff management) in over 300 projects in 2020.
 Most of the projects were related to hygiene and health.

 In September 2018, TENA launched “Banakekele,” which is Zulu for “take care of them”.
 This is a project aimed at providing basic healthcare services in mobile pop-up clinics, installed outside shopping centers, with professional nurses providing education and advice on incontinence, samples and basic health checks.
 This initiative has enabled TENA to visit more than 100 community centers and reach more than 16,000 people in Johannesburg, South Africa.